bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 #### Resources ####

-Implementing the RESTful Webservice with Jersey now becomes really, really simple.
-It basically boils down to injecting the correct repository and using the ``Converters`` class to map between entity representations:
+Implementing the RESTful Webservice with Jersey is now easy.
+It basically boils down to injecting the correct repository and use the ``Converters`` class to map between entity representations:

 ```java
 // Copyright (c) Philipp Wagner.
 All rights reserved.